casting-dot-systems/cast-monorepo/docs/GDOC.md

 # Google Docs ↔ Cast (pull-only)

 This document explains how to use the `cast gdoc` commands to keep a local Cast note linked to a Google Doc.
+The note stores only the Google **Doc URL**; the Doc ID is derived from the URL at runtime.

 > **Model:** Google Doc is the source of truth.
 Cast pulls on demand.